aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ### GsmRegistry

-The `GsmRegistry` is a contract that stores a list of all Gsm instances.
+The `GsmRegistry` is a smart contract that stores a list of all Gsm instances.
+This contract is owned by the Aave Governance Short Executor.

 ### Gsm